mkrishna4u/smart-testauto-framework/README.md

 # Smart Software Testing Automation Framework (smart-testauto-framework)
 ** Data driven End-to-End testing (UI and API Testing) is made easy.
 Develop testcases for one environment and run the same testcases on different environments.**

-A software testing automation framework that can be used to smartly test any type of application softwares (i.e. Web Applications, Native Applications) that utilize the functionality of the following Java based software testing automation tools: Cucumber, Selenium, SikulliX, Appium etc. It supports **LOW CODE** strategy for easy maintenance of steps definitions and standardizing the way of configuring application data, writing the test scenarios and step definitions.
+A software testing automation framework that can be used to smartly test any type of application softwares (i.e. Web Applications, Native Applications, REST Server) that utilize the functionality of the following Java based software testing automation tools: Cucumber, Selenium, SikulliX, Appium etc. It supports **LOW CODE** strategy for easy maintenance of steps definitions and standardizing the way of configuring application data, writing the test scenarios and step definitions.

 Using this software we can easily test the following functionality of the software applications: